Fresno Cosmetic Dentist, Catherine A. Lambetecchio, D.D.S.

 In addition to her many services, Dr. Lambetecchio is an advocate of prevention and sees children as early as six-months old.
 She has a separate part of her office specifically designed for children.
 There are toys, movies, X-Box, games and vibrant colors to make children feel comfortable at the dentist office.

-In a profession dominated by men, Dr. Lambetecchio is uniquely endowed with gentleness appealing to children and adults.
+In a profession dominated by men, Dr. Lambetecchio is uniquely endowed with gentleness, building trust, long term relationships, appealing to both children and adults.
 Dr. Lambetecchio is a name you can trust when it comes to your oral health.

 To read the full article in Valley Health Magazine, click here (page 45)